haldai/paper-dl/README.md

 paper-dl -p proceeding (-v volume | -y year) -a "author name"
 ```

 These two options are mutually exclusive.
-If none of them given, it will show the whole proceeding.
+If neither of them is given, it will show the whole proceeding.

 - Delete out-of-date or corrupt cache files